-- Cold air directed to the Chef's Pantry[TM] can decrease refrigerator temperature.
-Refrigerator control may need to be adjusted. - Do not place leafy vegetables in the Chef's Pantry[TM] drawer.
+- Cold air directed to the drawer can decrease refrigerator temperature.
+Refrigerator control may need to be adjusted. - Do not place leafy vegetables in the drawer.
 Colder temperatures could damage leafy produce.

 • Lift lid (select models).
 Pull drawer out to full extension.
 Tilt up front of pantry and pull straight out.